-To conduct clinical trials for the treatment of cancer in a consistent manner across many participating hospitals, cancer centers, and clinics requires the use of standard criteria for measuring how the disease impacts a patient’s daily living abilities (known to physicians and researchers as a patient’s performance status).
-The ECOG Scale of Performance Status is one such measurement.
+To conduct clinical trials for the treatment of cancer in a consistent manner across many participating hospitals, cancer centers, and clinics requires the use of standard criteria for measuring how the disease impacts a patient’s daily living abilities, known to physicians and researchers as a patient’s performance status.
+The ECOG Performance Status Scale is one such measurement.
 It describes a patient’s level of functioning in terms of their ability to care for themself, daily activity, and physical ability (walking, working, etc.).

-Researchers worldwide take the ECOG Performance Status into consideration when planning trials to study a new treatment method.
-This numbering scale is one way to define the population of patients to be studied in the trial, so that it can be uniformly reproduced among physicians who enroll patients.
+Researchers worldwide consider the ECOG Performance Status Scale when planning cancer clinical trials to study new treatments.
+This numbering scale is one way to define the population of patients to study in the trial and guide physicians who enroll patients into those studies.
 It is also a way for physicians to track changes in a patient’s level of functioning as a result of treatment during the trial.

-The ECOG Performance Status and the Karnofsky Performance Status are two widely used methods to assess the functional status of a patient.
-Both scales have been in the public domain for many years as ways to classify a patient according to their functional impairment, compare the effectiveness of therapies, and assess the prognosis of a patient.
+The ECOG Performance Status Scale and the Karnofsky Performance Status Scale are two widely used methods to assess the functional status of a patient.
+Both scales are in the public domain to classify a patient according to their functional impairment, compare the effectiveness of therapies, and assess the prognosis of a patient.
 The Karnofsky index, between 100 and 0, was introduced in a textbook in 1949.* Key elements of the ECOG scale first appeared in the medical literature in 1960.**

 There are several ways to map the two scales.
 The table below displays one commonly used comparison.